❄️ Don’t miss our Holiday Sale! ❄️ Save 30% on a full year of Premium+ Claim your discount here >

 Picking up a new instrument can feel overwhelming, but we’re here to help.
 In this blog, we’ll introduce you to the different parts of the guitar.
-These core parts are the same across electric and acoustic guitars, although there are some parts that are only used in an electric guitar or a semi-acoustic one.
+These core parts are usually the same across electric and acoustic guitars, although some parts are found only in electric or semi-acoustic guitars.

-The most important ones for both acoustic and electric guitars are the body, neck, headstock, tuning pegs, machine head, nuts, bridge, sound hole, frets, and strings.
-Additionally, if you have an electric instrument, your guitar is likely to have some other parts as well, such as a pickup selector switch, output jack, pickups, whammy bar, as well as volume and tone knobs.
+The most important parts for both acoustic and electric guitars are the body, neck, headstock, tuning pegs, machine head, nuts, bridge, sound hole, frets, and strings.
+Additionally, if you have an electric guitar, your instrument is likely to have some other parts as well, such as a pickup selector switch, output jack, pickups, whammy bar, as well as volume and tone knobs.

 If you find videos more helpful, follow your voice teacher Sonja as she shows us all the different parts of an acoustic guitar.
-She’ll cover the basics through the 2:44 mark.
 Otherwise, check out the diagrams below!

 Parts of an acoustic guitar

-Next we’ll look at the different acoustic guitar parts in more detail and see what each of them does.
-We’ve also included some handy illustrations that’ll help you locate and recognize all the parts from your own guitar.
-Although the pictures below use an acoustic guitar, remember that all of these parts can be found on an electric guitar as well, apart from the sound hole.
+Next, we’ll look at the different parts of an acoustic guitar in more detail and see what each part does.
+We’ve also included some handy illustrations to help you locate and recognize all these parts.
+Although the pictures below are of an acoustic guitar, remember that these parts can also be found on electric guitars, except the sound hole.

-If you are using an acoustic guitar, you’ll notice that the strings travel over a hole in the middle of the body.
+If you use an acoustic guitar, you’ll notice that the strings travel over a hole in the middle of the body.
 This is called the sound hole.
-Thanks to the sound hole, the guitar is able to produce a loud and pleasing sound even without any amplifiers or microphones.
+Thanks to the sound hole, the guitar can produce a loud and pleasing sound without amplifiers or microphones.
 Because an electric guitar has pickups where the sound hole would be, it can have a solid body without a sound hole.

 If you follow the strings all the way to the bottom, you’ll find the bridge.
 This is where the strings attach to the body.